Keyboard shortcuts

 mote-hardware contains the KiCAD v9.0 project files for the Mote circuit board.

 ECAD files are difficult to source control.
-If you would like to make a contribution to mote-hardware please annouce your intention and timeline via the issue tracker.
+If you would like to make a contribution to mote-hardware please announce your intention and timeline via the issue tracker.
 This helps prevent simultaneous branches that are impossible to merge.